marcelkornblum/sn-rfcs/text/0004-hosting.md

 Then, making sure you [choose the right AWS account](#account-folder-structure) for your project and environment, you need to follow the below instructions for each environment you'll need.

 **NB.
-For Wordpress hosting, you mayu find it easiest / best to use AWS Lightsail which is cheap and easy to get going with.**
+For Wordpress hosting, you may find it easiest / best to use AWS Lightsail which is cheap and easy to get going with.**

 ### Get your environment name